• Skip to primary navigation

 A front door is a type of exterior door, specifically known as an entry door.

-Entry doors are sold without hardware, so you will need to get your own lock and knob.
-This could be an article on its own, so we’ll save any details on that, except to note that your hardware can be tubular (standard for American doors) or mortise, which is found generally on high-end homes and is more popular in Europe.
+Entry doors are sold without hardware, so you will need to get your own lock and doorknob.
+This could be an article on its own, so we won’t get too into the weeds except to note that your hardware can be tubular (standard for American doors) or mortise, which is found generally on high-end homes and is more popular in Europe.
 Mortise knobs and locks are a single component, which looks nice, but it much harder to install than tubular.
 The main measurement with tubular locks is your backset, where 2-3/8″ is the most common size.

 Front doors are sold in a frame, so when replacing it the whole frame is pulled out of the wall and replaced.
 This way the door swings open and closed perfectly, even if your house is old and all your walls aren’t perfectly true.